 Suzanne Le Mignot

-CBS 2’s Suzanne Le Mignot pays a visit to the annual preview of what’s new in the auto world.
+CBS 2’s Suzanne Le Mignot pays a visit to the home of the Chicago Cubs, which is undergoing a major renovation.

 Excessive drinking and unruly behavior led organizers to cancel the parade in 2009.
 Reinstated in 2012, parade committee members say, things have been different.